Linkedin says these skills can be crucial to landing a job -- here are the online courses that will help you master them

 LinkedIn used a combination of its data and survey results to determine which skills companies are looking for.
 Topping the list are soft skills like leadership and communications skills, as well as more technical understanding of areas like cloud computing, SEO/SEM marketing and user interface design.
 These findings make it easier for those on the hunt for a new job to home in on the qualities many companies want.

-We've paired those sought-after skills with e-learning courses from Lynda that will help you master everything from time management to Web design in the comfort of your home.
+We've paired those sought-after skills with e-learning courses from Linkedin Learning that will help you master everything from time management to Web design in the comfort of your home.
 These courses are beginner-friendly and make it easier to learn these new concepts from scratch.

-And since over 10,000 Lynda courses are available through a LinkedIn Learning subscription (which is $24.99 a month for the annual membership and $29.99 for a month-to-month one), you'll be able to learn a few skills — or a lot — for one price.
+And since over 10,000 courses are available through a LinkedIn Learning subscription (which is $24.99 a month for the annual membership and $29.99 for a month-to-month one), you'll be able to learn a few skills — or a lot — for one price.

 So what are you waiting for?
 Educating yourself on these skill sets could make all the difference when it comes to your next interview.